Any growing business knows the pressure to breathe new life into its IT infrastructure.

 Service Express brought all SAP instances to a new single platform

-Vivo Energy and Service Express worked together on a flexible approach, deploying four IBM Power Systems across two of Service Express’ data centers in the UK.
-Two systems have been placed in each data center, providing separate virtual machine environments via logical partitions (LPARs).
-Adding additional locations ensures services automatically failover to servers in the secondary data center in the event primary equipment is unavailable.
+Vivo Energy and Service Express worked together on a flexible approach, deploying four IBM Power Systems across two of Service Express’ data centres in the UK.
+Two systems have been placed in each data centre, providing separate virtual machine environments via logical partitions (LPARs).
+Adding additional locations ensures services automatically failover to servers in the secondary data centre in the event primary equipment is unavailable.